-Being a research student in the School of Law means you are also part of the ESSL Graduate School.
+Being a postgraduate researcher in the School of Law means you are also part of the faculty Graduate School.
 Through the Graduate School, you will have the support of your Graduate School Manager who will be able to assist you with any specific queries you might have about your PhD candidature, from funding payment and extensions, to training opportunities and graduation.

 Leeds University Union and the Language Centre offer the perfect opportunity for you to meet new people from across the University and take a break from your research, whether you want to join a club or society or meet up with a language exchange partner to practice a new language.